Sentinel event program

 This policy change replaces the ‘other catastrophic event’ category.
 Over time, this will enable a greater understanding of the range frequency of events previously categorised as ‘other’.

 Irrespective of the transition to the new incident management framework, Victoria will continue to report nationally, as required, against the eight defined sentinel events

 The Department of Health wishes to acknowledge individual clinicians and health services who have contributed to the Sentinel event program.

-The Sentinel event program Annual report 2010-11 provides a summary of the program and outlines identified system issues.
-It also provides examples of sentinel events that have occurred and the risk reduction action plans health services have developed to support changes to the system to ensure quality, safe patient care.
+The Sentinel event program annual report 2011-12 and 2012-13 provides a summary of the program and outlines identified system issues.
+It also provides examples of sentinel events that have occurred and the risk reduction action plans health services have developed to support changes to the system to ensure quality, safe patient care

 See also previous annual reports.